Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 • Elevated androgen levels: This can manifest as acne, excessive hair growth (hirsutism), hair loss on the head, or oily skin.

-• Weight gain: Women with PCOS often have difficulty controlling their weight or are more prone to weight gain.
+• Weight gain: Women with PMOS often have difficulty controlling their weight or are more prone to weight gain.

-• Insulin resistance: PCOS can result in insulin resistance, leading to higher blood sugar levels and an increased risk of developing type 2 diabetes.
+• Insulin resistance: PMOS can result in insulin resistance, leading to higher blood sugar levels and an increased risk of developing type 2 diabetes.

-• Metabolic syndrome: Women with PCOS are at a higher risk for metabolic syndrome, which is characterized by a combination of insulin resistance, overweight, high blood pressure, and elevated blood fat levels.
+• Metabolic syndrome: Women with PMOS are at a higher risk for metabolic syndrome, which is characterized by a combination of insulin resistance, overweight, high blood pressure, and elevated blood fat levels.
 Metabolic syndrome increases the risk of cardiovascular disease and diabetes.
-A healthy lifestyle with a balanced diet and regular exercise is especially important for women with PCOS.
+A healthy lifestyle with a balanced diet and regular exercise is especially important for women with PMOS.

-• Psychological stress: Studies have found that women with PCOS are more likely to suffer from mild to severe depression than women without PCOS.
+• Psychological stress: Studies have found that women with PMOS are more likely to suffer from mild to severe depression than women without PMOS.
 They are also more likely to experience moderate anxiety and stress.
 (Sulaiman, 2017).

-The severity of these symptoms can vary, and not all women with PCOS experience all of these complaints.
+The severity of these symptoms can vary, and not all women with PMOS experience all of these complaints.

-Treatment options for PCOS for women trying to conceive
+Treatment options for PMOS for women trying to conceive

-For women with PCOS who are having difficulty getting pregnant, several treatment options are available, aimed at regulating hormone levels.
+For women with PMOS who are having difficulty getting pregnant, several treatment options are available, aimed at regulating hormone levels.

 1. Hormonal stimulation for egg maturation and ovulation induction